corda/corda-ansible/examples/vagrant/ubuntu3nodes/README.md

 ## Usage
 - Copy Vagrantfile and corda.yml files into desire location
 - check content of the **corda.yml** (especially _version_ and _source_ variables)
-- check configuration in **Vagrantfile** (e.g. provider, number of CPUs and memory as well as corda node specific informations)
+- check configuration in **Vagrantfile** (e.g. provider, number of CPUs and memory as well as Corda node specific informations)
 - run **vagrant up** to start the network.
 It might take some time

 After that you can access vagrant control machine in the Vagrant standard way.
 The easiest way to reach VM shell is with **vagrant ssh node<number>** (where <number> is 1 to 3).
-For more information about multinode Vagrant look at this [https://www.vagrantup.com/docs/multi-machine/](documentations).
+For more information about multinode Vagrant look at this [documentation](https://www.vagrantup.com/docs/multi-machine/).

 ### Example script for Unix